nahid/apiz/readme.md

 ## Usage

-Lets make an API service for https://reqres.in.
+Lets see an example to consume API from https://reqres.in.

-Suppose you have to make several api service for your package.
+Suppose you need to create several API services for your project.
 Your service directory is `app/Services`.
-Now we are going to develop a service for https://reqres.in and make a class file `ReqResApiService.php` which is extend by `\Apiz\AbstractApi` class.
+Now we are going to develop a service for https://reqres.in and make a class file `ReqResApiService.php` which will extend `\Apiz\AbstractApi` class.

 ```php
 namespace App\Services;